aaronmsimon/unity-kings-of-the-beach/README.md

 - When starting match, setup side for Serve
 - Post Point: scoring, change serve, allow for celebration/skip
 - Determine in/out of bounds when ball hit ground
+- review transitions that are not in a state
+- set teams will need to be a function from game setup

 #### Needed for MVP